dillonHe/EasyEDA-Documents/Tutorial/Introduction.md

 ![](images/007_Introduction_The-Clear-UI_Filter.png)

-Filter only searches project, file and part titles and names.
+The Filter only searches project, file and part titles and names.
 It does not search the Description and Content fields.

 Click the X to clear the filter.